Policy No. 3:02:00:01

 Registration of Automobiles/Permits/Decals:

-- Parking permits are required for all Staff, Faculty, and Adjunct Faculty and are issued by the Office of the Vice President for Finance and Administration located in the Administration Building, Room A111.
+- Parking permits are required for all Staff, Faculty, Adjunct Faculty and Students and are issued by the CSCC Campus Police office located in the Student Center.
 Lost or stolen decals will be replaced without charge.

 - Guest parking permits are available upon request at the CSCC Campus Police Department.